Philipp66904/OrganizationDataManagement/README.md

 - **Document** your changes.
 - **All OS modifications** (e.g. registry entries) must be **removed on deinstall**.

-## Documentation and User Manual
+## Documentation and User Guide
-The documentation and user manual can be found in the **Github Wiki**.
+The documentation and user guide can be found in the **Github Wiki**.